-No matter what the two sides say between now and December, the odds strongly favor a resolution before the deadline.
+No matter what the two sides say between now and June, the odds strongly favor a resolution before the deadline.
 Of course, we will monitor the situation closely and we will continue to apply our time-tested investment process based on risk management, asset allocation, and security selection to utilize any volatility as an opportunity to reposition portfolios.

-At Winthrop Wealth, we apply a total net worth approach to both comprehensive financial planning and investment management.
-Financial planning drives the investment strategy and provides a roadmap to each client's unique goals and objectives.
-The comprehensive financial plan defines cash flow needs, is stress tested for various market environments, optimizes account structures, considers tax minimization strategies, and continuously evaluates financial risks as circumstances and/or goals change.
+At Winthrop Wealth, we apply a Total Net Worth Approach to both comprehensive financial planning and investment management.
+We believe financial planning drives the investment strategy and provides a roadmap to each client's unique goals and objectives.
+The comprehensive financial plan defines cash flow needs, is stress tested for various market environments, seeks to optimize account structures, considers tax mitigation strategies, and continuously evaluates financial risks as circumstances and/or goals change.
 The investment management process is designed to provide well-diversified portfolios constructed with a methodology based on prudent risk management, asset allocation, and security selection.
+Investors are reminded that no strategy assures success or guarantees against loss.

-DISCLOSURES: 1
+DISCLOSURES: